allenxuan/ShowPowerfulWeb/README.md

 # Explain
 ---
-This library is built for gorgeous display of web contents within your application.
+This library is built for powerful display of web contents within your application.
 Specifically, it helps you launch the Chrome custom tabs when it's available, quote:
 >As of Chrome 45, Chrome custom tabs is now generally available to all users of Chrome,
 >on all of Chrome's supported Android versions (Jellybean onwards).